 - Mint – Add 12 mint leaves to the syrup once the sugar has dissolved.
 Cook for 60 seconds and then remove from heat.
-Let steep 30 minutes and then remove leaves before cooling completely.
+Let steep for 30 minutes and then remove leaves before cooling completely.

-- Lavender – Add 1 tablespoon dried lavender blossoms (food-grade) to the sugar and water.
+- Lavender – Add 1 tablespoon of dried lavender blossoms (food-grade) to the sugar and water.
 Cook until sugar dissolves.
-Let steep 30 minutes and then remove flowers before cooling completely.
+Let steep for 30 minutes and then remove flowers before cooling completely.

 - Mojito – A classic mojito uses your basic simple syrup, but mint simple syrup or lime-infused simple syrup would be great too!
 Add lime peel (without pith) to water and sugar.
 Cook until sugar dissolves.
-Let steep 30 minutes and then remove peel before cooling completely.
+Let steep for 30 minutes and then remove the peel before cooling completely.
 You can also stir in some lime juice if you want to boost the flavor even more.

 - Ginger – Add peeled chunks of fresh ginger to the syrup once the sugar has dissolved.
 Cook for 60 seconds and then remove from heat.
-Let steep 30 to 60 minutes and then remove ginger before cooling completely.
+Let steep for 30 to 60 minutes and then remove ginger before cooling completely.